• Skip to main content

 Beginners and the less fit should stick to less strenuous submaximal tests, while more experienced exercises will get better results from more intense assessments.

-To see improvements in your VO2 max, you need to periodically repeat your chosen test.
 However, you must a) perform the same test and b) perform that test under the same conditions to produce comparable results.

 For example, you can’t do the Harvard step test one day and then the Rockport 1-mile test a month later.
-The two tests are too dissimilar to provide accurate results.

 Similarly, if you did the beep test when feeling unwell but then repeated it a month later when you were symptom-free, your results would be incomparable.